NighttimeDriver50000/csce317/README.md

-# csce317
+# CSCE 317

-Class project files for CSCE 317 Computer Systems Engineering
+This is the shared repository for my project group in CSCE 317, Computer Systems Engineering.